andrewdwallo/filament-companies/README.md

 If you would like to change the default components used for profile features, you may do so by passing the component class name to the corresponding method's `component` parameter:

+**Important:** Your custom component must have a unique class name.
+This is crucial to prevent conflicts and ensure proper functioning, as Livewire differentiates components primarily by their class names.
+Even if your custom component is in a different namespace, having the same class name as a component in the package can lead to unexpected errors and behavior.

 For example, if you would like to use a custom component for updating profile information, you may do so by passing the component class name to the `updateProfileInformation()` method:

 ```php